 • Have a meal at the downtown Woolworth’s where African American students first protested segregated dining in 1962.
 Feel the goosebumps as you look around at folks of all races, all walks of life eating, drinking and laughing together.

 • Wind along historic Music Row, the birth of “The Nashville Sound,” while a soundtrack takes us through the evolution of “country” music – from the hillbilly stomps of the 30’s to the increasingly sophisticated sounds of Patsy Cline, Ray Price and others, until we land in modern day where country music has urban and world influences.
-Music Row is changing fast, but there are still some landmarks pertinent to “classic country.”
+Music Row is changing fast, but there are still some landmarks pertinent to “classic country,” and we’ll see as many as possible.

-• Enjoy home-cooked meals prepared by Deana Lynn, served casually as we get to know each other around the table.
+• Enjoy home-cooked dinners each night prepared by Deana Lynn or catered and served casually as we get to know each other around the table.

 • Pick a cozy seat and enjoy an intimate house concert hosted by Antsy and Deana Lynn.
 Antsy usually starts things off with new stuff he’s working on, maybe a fan favorite or two, and then turns it over to any number of his talented friends, professional songwriters and musicians who are there for your listening pleasure.
 They’ll play their music, tell their stories and answer your questions.
 Jams usually materialize, and that, as we say around here, is when the magic happens.